Azeirah/K70-RGB-shader-animations/readme.md

 Firefox configuration.
 There's a small issue with firefox and websockets on bookmarklets.
 This can easily be resolved by going to about:config, and toggling `network.websocket.allowInsecureFromHTTPS` to true.

+Additionally, you can make playRGBFile and the recorder executable using `chmod +x ./playRGBFile.js recorder.js`.
+Allowing you to omit `node` on the command line. `playRGBFile.js "example animations/forest.rgb"

 # 2. creating animations

 Visit shadertoy, and pick out a few of your favorite shaders.
 Then run `node recorder.js <animation file name>`.
 Click on the bookmarklet, and hover over the shader canvas.
 You can stop recording by pressing ctrl-c.